The month-end close checklist for Finance teams

 Even when equipped with a month-end close checklist, sometimes accountants find themselves struggling with incomplete or missing documentation.
 Things like lost paper receipts and incorrect data entries are common occurrences which can cause serious delays.

 That’s why even the best-prepared finance teams need great tools.
 Spend management software like Spendesk lets you collect employee receipts automatically and reconcile payments in minutes, not days.
-This solution also automates tedious processes for reimbursement and invoice management–empowering employees to spend autonomously, while giving finance teams greater visibility and control over spending behavior.
+This solution also automates tedious processes for reimbursement and invoice management, empowering employees to spend autonomously, while giving finance teams greater visibility and control over spending behaviour.

 Good preparation paired with finance process automation, as well as enforcing a clear company spend policy, makes month-end closing a walk in the park, for accountants and team members alike.